 Many HR teams spend a lot of time putting together a comprehensive absence policy.
 Sadly, their efforts are watered-down if managers don’t know or understand the policy, or if they forget to check what absences meet the trigger criteria.
-Some absence triggers are so complex that you definitely need a computer to check who trips them.
+However, some absence triggers are so complex that you definitely need a computer to check who trips them.
 Working with spreadsheets is the worst enemy of a sophisticated absence management process.
-Never fear, Engage is here to help.
+Never fear, Engage is here to help and automate your absence policy.

 Absence is a management issue, not a medical one.
 That is why similar organisations with similar work profiles can have very different absence levels.
 The difference is not that the employees in one company are more ill.
 The difference is that one company is managing absence better than the other one.